elzetia/Documentation/docs/RedM/stable.md

 	[1] = {
 		price = {money=2.75,gold = 2},
 		name = "New name",
-		age = 5, --Age of the horse if 'Horse Aging' add-ons is loaded variations = {
+		noDieByAge = true, --if true, the horse will not die by aging (optional) age = 5, --Age of the horse if 'Horse Aging' add-ons is loaded variations = {
 			"A_C_Horse_AmericanPaint_Greyovero",